Fall Auditions

 You can sign up for a time and fill out the audition form using the buttons above.
 When filling out your form, please look at your calendars and syllabi so you can accurately fill out the conflicts section of the audition form.
 It's important we know if you have conflicts that would prevent you from being in a particular production.

-The second night will be callbacks.
+The second night is typically a callback audition.
+These are invited auditions in which the directors may ask you to work on material from a specific part of the play if they need to see more of you to complete their casting.
 Look for an email from the stage manager to learn if you have been called back and for the callback schedule.

-Everyone auditioning for a show must audition on the first night.
-If you have an unavoidable conflict, like a class, please email the director or stage manager and we will try to make arrangements.
+Everyone auditioning for a show must audition on the first evening of auditions.
+If you have an unavoidable conflict, like a class or are studying abroad, please email the director or stage manager and we will try to make alternative arrangements.

 Audition FAQs